 Serendipitously, right before my honeymoon in Italy and Portugal, Supergoop sent me a bag of goodies, one of which was Healthy Glow Sunless Tan, a carry-on-approved spray bottle of SPF 40 with a subtle tint built right in.
 I'm a huge fan of the brand's sheer Everyday Sunscreen, so I audibly gasped when I saw it had just about everything I could need for a European getaway.

 It's certified "clean" by Sephora, meaning it's free of parabens, sulfates, and other skin-harming ingredients.
 However, it's a chemical sunscreen (made with UV protectors like avobenzone, homosalate, octinoxate, and octisalate), so if you have sensitive skin, you may want to do a patch test first as these ingredients have the potential to be irritating.
-Also, because chemical sunscreens work by converting UV rays into heat, which is then released from the skin, you run the risk of exacerbating existing discoloration and brown spots from the increased internal skin temperature.
-Personally, I've been diagnosed with sensitive skin and found there to be no adverse reaction to the formula, and my melasma remained the same.
+Personally, I've been diagnosed with sensitive skin and found there to be no adverse reaction to the formula.

 My first impression was the ease of the ambi-directional pump spray bottle—it makes for a user-friendly application, especially in those hard-to-reach areas.
 You also don't need a mitt to apply, just your hands in a circular motion (but do wash them with soap immediately after you're done.)
 It dries on contact, a rare find for both sunscreen and sunless tanner, and it didn't streak or splotch in the slightest.
 The color was definitely subtle at first, but I applied just about every day (and at night before bed) and the color graduated into the perfect sun-kissed glow.
 I even used it on my face, which the bottle encourages, and saw benefits from vitamins B5 and E, which translated into glowing, fresh, plump skin.